gittyhubacc/kanaya/README.md

 # Kanaya
 Simple, unoptimized regular expression engine written for learning purposes.
 Kanaya generates it's LR(1) parser from a grammar, then takes a regular expression's parse tree to an equivalent non-deterministic finite automata, then computes the automata's acceptance of stdin.
+It's a transparent example of two important classes of automata, non-deterministic finite automaton (NFA, for recognizing w/stdin as a member in re/argument) and a non-deterministic push down automaton (PDA, for taking the regular expression to a parse tree), as well as a demonstration of deriving an NFA from a regular expression.

 ## Grammar
 The grammar of the regular expressions recognized by kanaya is as follows: